 Why do Banks Hate Bitcoin?

 Not all banks hate Bitcoin!
-Certainly, at the beginning, many banks were very frightened of Bitcoin because it meant cutting them out of the world of finance, but now many banks are starting to embrace Bitcoin and other cryptos.
+Certainly, in the beginning, many banks were very frightened of Bitcoin because it meant cutting them out of the world of finance, but now many banks are starting to embrace Bitcoin and other cryptos.

 Some banks, particularly central banks that are in charge of printing money and implementing monetary policy, show a lot of concern.